cabforum/code-signing/docs/CSBR.md

       c.
 Approval and rejection of certificate requests ;
       d.
 Cryptographic device lifecycle management events;
       e.
 Generation of Certificate Revocation Lists and OCSP entries ;
       f.
+Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)); and
+      g.
 Introduction of new Certificate Profiles and retirement of existing Certificate Profiles
    2. CA and Subscriber lifecycle management events, including:
       a.
 Certificate requests, renewals, re-key requests, and revocation;
       b.
 All verification activities stipulated in these Requirements and the CA’s Certification Practice Statement (CPS);
       c.
 Acceptance and rejection of certificate requests;
       d.
-Issuance of Certificates; and
+Issuance of Certificates;
       e.
-Generation of Certificate Revocation Lists and OCSP entries.
+Generation of Certificate Revocation Lists and OCSP entries; and
+      f.
+Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)).
    3. Security events, including:
       a.
 Successful and unsuccessful PKI system access attempts;
       b.
 PKI and security system actions performed;